 Author: Shikha Shah

 Many of us who live in big cities enjoy a carefree lifestyle with 24 hours of running taps, swimming pools, Jacuzzis and decorative fountains.
 Sheltered by this layer of comfort, we remain unaware of the impact of these water-intensive activities on our environment.
-Rapid urbanization and water pollution has widened the supply and demand gap, putting enormous pressure on the quality of surface and groundwater bodies.
+Rapid urbanization and water pollution have widened the supply and demand gap, putting enormous pressure on the quality of surface and groundwater bodies in India.
 Clean water is destined to become one of the rarest commodities soon, if the general public is not educated about the significance of storing, recycling and reusing water.

-In India around 83% of available fresh water is used for agriculture.
-Rainfall being the primary source of fresh water, the concept behind conserving water is to harvest it when it falls and wherever it falls.
+Around 83% of available fresh water in India is used for agriculture.
+Rainfall being the primary source of freshwater, the concept behind conserving water is to harvest it when it falls and wherever it falls.
 The importance of storing rainwater through different techniques can be understood by an example of the desert city of Jaisalmer in Rajasthan which is water self-sufficient despite experiencing meager rainfall as against Cherrapunji, which is blessed with the highest rainfall in the world, but still faces water shortage due to lack of water conservation methods.

-It is a cost effective and simple method, used widely in rural areas.
+It is a simple and cost-effective method used widely in rural areas.
 Series of stone bunds build one behind the other have proved to be more effective than modern concrete dams in some villages, as these local structures can be easily repaired by farmers themselves.
 Although they require many skilled laborers during construction, the cost is mostly shared by all the villagers as it is a common structure.
 However, with more people opting for personal borewells and handpumps, the water level in open wells has gone down severely, taking a toll on marginal villages.
-Thus, rejuvenating these community Kattas can go a long way in sustainable water management.
+Thus, rejuvenating these community-based Kattas can go a long way in sustainable water management in India.

 The entire set-up costs around INR5,000-7,000 and requires less maintenance when sand deposits are fine and clean.
 The sand bore technique has been used in Karnataka since decades.
 The only drawback is that it can only be practiced in coastal areas or in areas with high sand deposits.
 The adjoining picture shows farmers preparing the PVC pipe filter with holes.

-These step-wells are grand structures of high archaeological significance constructed since ancient times, mainly in honor of kings and queens.
-They are typically square shaped step-wells with beautiful arches, motifs and sometimes rooms on sides.
+These step-wells called Bawdis or Jhalaras are grand structures of high archaeological significance constructed since ancient times, mainly in honor of kings and queens.
+They are typically square-shaped step-wells with beautiful arches, motifs and sometimes rooms on sides.
 Apart from storing water for basic needs, they at times also served for water sports.

 Bamboo Drip Irrigation

-Innovated by tribes of north eastern states, this technique economically uses water during dry seasons.
+Innovated by tribes of north eastern states of India, this technique economically uses water during dry seasons.
 It is practiced in hilly areas where construction of ground channels is not possible due to sloppy and stony terrain.
 This arrangement taps spring water to irrigate fields.
-A network of channels made by bamboo pipes of various diameters (to control flow), allows downward flow of water by gravity.
-An efficient system can reduce around 20 liters of inflow water running over kms to 20-80 drops per minute in agricultural fields.
+A network of channels made by bamboo pipes of various diameters (to control flow), allows a downward flow of water by gravity.
+An efficient system can reduce around 20 liters of inflow water running over many kilometers to 20-80 drops per minute in agricultural fields.

 Construction material such as bamboo and fiber is locally available.
-It is cost effective requiring less maintenance and only 1-2 laborers, who use tools to create a network of bamboo pipes to irrigate one hectare of land in 15 days.
+It is cost effective since it requires less maintenance and only 1-2 laborers, who use tools to create a network of bamboo pipes to irrigate one hectare of land in 15 days.
 The system lasts for around three years after which the wood rots and decomposes to become nutrient-rich soil.

-Farmers of Khasi and Jaintia tribes have successfully used this unique technique to irrigate fields of black pepper, betel etc. It has been replicated in urban areas too, where water stored on roof top tanks is flown through bamboo channels to irrigate fields and back gardens.
-Main advantage of the system is that it does not pollute like plastic counterparts and is very economical and simple to construct.
+Farmers of Khasi and Jaintia tribes have successfully used this unique water conservation technique to irrigate fields of black pepper, betel nut, etc. It has been replicated in urban areas too, where water stored on rooftop tanks is flown through bamboo channels to irrigate fields and back gardens.
+This system’s main advantage is it does not pollute like its plastic counterparts and is highly economical and simple to construct.